benoitj/blog.benoitj.ca/content/posts/wysiwyg.md

 I just could barely touch the subject but this is already too long.
 I hope I could give you some ideas and alternatives to tools most people use.

 While doing this post, I discovered some cool tools I did not know.
 This may be useful for some of my work related documents.
+You may see more post around this in the future.

 ---